toorikka/RepData_PeerAssessment1/PA1_template.md

 ```

 After adding the avg step values for empty days/intervals, the steps frequency in the middle area has obviously grown, but otherwise the graph & steps' overall distribution looks quite similar.
 Based on summary, there is no difference in the Mean value and a small difference in the Median (10765 vs 10766) after the NAs were replaced with avg/mean step values.
-(Had we used some other method to fill up the gaps, the values might look different.)
+(Had we used some other method to handle the NAs in the datasets, the values might look different.)

 ## Are there differences in activity patterns between weekdays and weekends?